Stonehenge

 Twice as long ago, 8,000BC there are signs of

-activity on this site with postholes discovered under what is now the tourists car park.
+activity on this site with postholes discovered under the tourists car park.
 This is the end of the ice age, and the same as the earliest

 civilisations found around the world, when the world population is thought to